openSUSE/suse-vscode-doc/README.md

 ## General information

 VSCode stores its configuration in JSON files.
-They can either affect all files edited by a user, or only all files in the currently opened directory.
-Per user configuration files are stored in `~/.config/VSCodium/User/` directory, while per directory files are stored in the `.vscode` subdirectory of the project's directory.
+You can store the configuration either in your user directory or in your workspace, the current project you work.

+User configuration files are stored in one of the following directories:

+* `~/.config/Code/User/` (VSCode)
+* `~/.config/VSCodium/User/` (VSCodium)

+Inside your workspace (the project directory), configuration can be stored in a `.vscode` subdirectory.

 I prefer to use the per-directory approach which is useful if you have checkouts/projects of the same kind in a single directory on the file system.